filecoin-project/rust-fil-proofs/README.md

 For better logging with backtraces on errors, developers should use `expects` rather than `expect` on `Result<T, E>` and `Option<T>`.

-Developers can control `rust-proofs` logging through environment variables:
+Developers can control `rust-fil-proofs` logging through environment variables:

 -
   `RUST_PROOFS_LOG_JSON`